 Find your accommodation now!

-The Palau won the architect, an award from the Barcelona City Council in 1909, given to the best building built during the previous year.
-Between 1982 and 1989, the building underwent extensive restoration, remodelling and extension under the direction of architects Oscar Tusquets and Carles Díaz.
+In 1909 the Palau won the Architect, an award given by the Council to the best building from that year.
+Between 1982 and 1989, the building underwent extensive restoration under the direction of architects Oscar Tusquets and Carles Díaz.
 In 1997, Barcelona’s Palau de la Musica Catalana was declared a UNESCO World Heritage Site.
-Today, more than half a million people a year attend musical performances in the Palau that range from symphonic and chamber music to jazz and Cançó (Catalan song).
+Today, more than half a million people a year attend musical performances in the Palau that range from symphonic and chamber music to Jazz and Cançó (Catalan song).
 Sometimes, they also play Flamenco and Pop music.
 Check out the website to see who will be performing next.

 - Transport: Metro L1 (stop: Urquinaona), metro L4 (stop: Jaume I), buses 17, 19, 40 and 45.

-The palace is located on the border of two neighborhoods – the Gothic Quarter and El Born.
-If you are in search of accommodation nearby, there are various APARTMENTS AND ROOMS NEAR PALAU DE LA MUSICA available now.
+The Palau de la Musica Catalana is on the border of two neighborhoods – the Gothic Quarter and EL BORN.
+If you are in search of accommodation nearby, there are various APARTMENTS NEAR PALAU DE LA MUSICA available now.
 For more ideas on what to do during your stay, check out this article on free activities in Barcelona!